xros/megaboat/README.md

 from megaboat import RespondingContainer from megaboat import PositiveRespondingContainer from megaboat import MenuManager                                                         from megaboat import MediaManager
-# The 2 functions                                                                        from megaboat import getAPIToken
+# The 2 functions
-from megaboat import postMessage2API
+from megaboat import getAPIToken from megaboat import postMessage2API
 #
-# Tutorial
+# Tutorial demo
 ## 1. Receiving from the wechat

 from megaboat import ParsingContainer